 From traction control to ABS and even active suspension, we’ve seen it all in this sport.
 F1 engineers are always developing new technology and extracting the maximum possible performance out of their cars in the heat of competition, which is why it’s such a fantastic proving ground for new technologies.

 When hybrid power was first brought into Formula 1, it seemed a somewhat distant reality.
 However, ever since teams have been in a development race with hybrid power units, we’ve seen the technology improving in leaps and bounds.
+We’ve also seen other motorsports adopt it, with WRC using hybrid technology as well.

 Disadvantages Of Using Hybrid Power Units